 If you are an “immediate” family member you should complete form EEA(FM) and supply evidence of your status.
-Note that the form is extremely long, but you can extract the parts that apply to your situation.
+The form is extremely long, but you can extract the parts that apply to your situation.
 Since the implementation of new regulations on 1 February 2017, the Home Office demands that all applicants use the “specified form” as it appears on their website.
-It is arguable that requiring the use of a particular form is contrary to EU law, but most applicants will probably want to use the Home Office form to avoid the risk of having their application returned to them.

 Examples of documents required: